AKharytonchyk/git-pull-request-dashboard/README.md

 ### Setting Up Your Personal Access Token

-1. Log in to your GitHub account.
+1. Log in to your GitHub account.Fv
 2. Navigate to Settings > Developer settings > Personal access tokens > Generate new token.
 3. Select `repo` and `read:org` scopes.
 4. Generate the token and copy it.